anoderay/darktable-tone-equalizer-preset-collection/README.md

 Collection of useful tone equalizer presets for darktable.
 Includes presets for compression and contrast, for raising and lowering shadows and highlights and for raising midtones.

+The contrast and compression presets are very similar to those included with darktable.

 ### Compression

 ![compress](images/compress.png)